 We became closer—actual friends.
 We ate Chipotle for dinner most nights and watched movies and took walks around the block.
 And then, a game changer: at the end of the summer he started dating the woman he married, my sister-in-law.
 I am an overly emotional baby, and was highly attached, so I had a hard time with this transition.
 It was the end of our nuclear family—the only thing I had ever known—and I was no longer the center of his attention, whether that was imagined or not.
 But it was also a crucial lesson.
 In ways subtle and abrupt, the only constant in life is change.

 With dad gone, Alex’s family has become the anchor for our newly-arranged one.
-When I see Alex with his daughter, I see me and my dad.
-Alex is so sweet with her, and they are close in similar ways.
-I know exactly where he got that from.
+When I see Alex with his daughter, I see my dad and I. Alex is so sweet with her, and I know exactly where he got that from.
 When I see Jack with our niece and nephew, I see my dad in him, too.
-I see future dad-Jack when he is with Meryl and Ted.
 It is a new version of what my family was; but it also keeps alive what we were, in an evolved form.

 In the end, it will have been for the best that I moved and stayed away, he said.
 I’m leading the life I wanted.
 He chose to move back home.
 If I really wanted that, I could choose that, too.
 But I had worked to get where I was.
 Alex had seen me when I wore North Star jerseys and blew bubbles out of Big League Chew; but he also saw me write unfavorable reviews of our deacon’s Sunday sermons in my fake newspaper for fun, and was there when I went to school to do that professionally; he implicitly understood my dilemma, and why it felt hard.